madflojo/blog/bencane/content/post/dont-mock-a-db-use-docker-compose/index.md

 projects: []
 ---

-I see this one question pop up in Slack channels over and over again.
+I see this one question pop up in channels over and over again.

 > "What is the best way to mock a database for unit tests?"